- Books, Literature, and Writing»

 Create Your Own Book Cover Using the CreateSpace Style Choices

-Once I had written my book, and had it saved as a Word Document ready to download to Kindle Direct Publishing, I needed to have a book cover.
+Once I wrote my book, and had it saved as a Word Document ready to download to Kindle Direct Publishing, I needed to have a book cover.
 This seemed more daunting to me than writing the book.
 I quickly learned, however, that I had several different options.

-First, I could use the Placeholder Book Cover that Amazon offers.
-This is simply a plain cover that you often see in the book section of Amazon.
-However, I wanted something that was a bit more interesting.
+First, I could use the Placeholder Book Cover which Amazon offers.
+This is simply a plain cover you often see in the book section of Amazon.
+However, I wanted something a bit more interesting.

-Second, I knew I could go on Fiver. com and ask a stranger to make a cover for me for $5.00.
+Second, I knew I could go on Fiver. com and ask a stranger to make a cover for me for $5.00 (or more).
 Of course, I had no idea if I would even like what they created.
 I decided I would try to create something myself.

 The Easiest Way to Create A Book Cover

-When you submit your book to CreateSpace, they will provide you with a selection of photos related to your subject that you can use.
+When you submit your book to CreateSpace, they will provide you with a selection of free-use photos related to your subject which you can legally use.
 I used the pictures they provided for several of my books, including "Your Guide to a Fabulous Las Vegas Wedding" and "What Would Jesus Tweet."
-But, in the case of "Romantic Budget Wedding Ideas," I decided to use a Morguefile.com picture, but insert it into their template.
+But, in the case of "Romantic Budget Wedding Ideas," I decided to use a Morguefile.com picture and inserted it into their template.